-Many high frequency (order minutes) waves are observed during IOP-1 (cf. Fig. 2.11).
-Amongst these waves we are particularly interested in those resulting from Kelvin-Helmholtz instability, which is a dynamic instability occurring in stratified shear flows when the kinetic energy available from shear exceeds the work required to move a parcel against the stratification.
+Many high frequency (order mins) waves are observed during IOP-1 (cf. Fig. 2.9).
+We are particularly interested in those waves resulting from Kelvin-Helmholtz instability, which is a dynamic instability occurring in stratified shear flows when the kinetic energy available from shear exceeds the work required to move a parcel against the stratification, a condition given by the critical gradient Richardson number where N is the Brunt-Väisälä frequency, and the terms in the denominator are the components of the vertical shear.
 When this condition is met, Kelvin-Helmholtz waves (KHW) develop, evolving from small perturbations into breaking waves that mix properties across the stratification (Nappo 2002).
-Formally this condition is given by the critical gradient Richardson number, where N is the Brunt-Väisälä frequency, and the terms in the denominator are the components of the vertical shear.
-KHW are an important mixing mechanism in stratified geophysical flows (Fernando 1991) and have been regularly documented in the stable boundary layer and CAPs, often associated with lowlevel jets (Newsom and Banta 2003; Pinto et al. 2006; Flamant et al. 2006).
+KHW are an important mixing mechanism in stratified geophysical flows (Fernando 1991) and have been regularly documented in the stable boundary layer and CAPs, often associated with low-level jets (Newsom and Banta 2003; Pinto et al. 2006; Flamant et al. 2006).

-$$Ri = \frac{N^2}{\left(\left(\frac{\partial u}{\partial z}\right)^2 + \left(\frac{\partial v}{\partial z}\right)^2\right)} \le 0.25$$ (2.10)
+$$Ri{c} = \frac{N^{2}}{\left(\left(\frac{\partial u}{\partial z}\right)^{2} + \left(\frac{\partial v}{\partial z}\right)^{2}\right)} \le 0.25$$ (2.6)

 During IOP-1, KHW are first observed during the onset of the accelerating winds aloft.
-For example, Fig. 2.16a shows a sequence of high frequency (~1 cycle per minute) waves that culminate in a pronounced KHW billow that inverts the aerosol gradient within the wave crest.
+For example, Fig. 2.12a shows a sequence of high frequency (1 cycle per min) waves that culminate in a pronounced billow that locally inverts the aerosol gradient within the wave crest at 1226 UTC.
 The folding of low aerosol air beneath high aerosol air suggests that these waves mix pollution from near the surface into the layers aloft, and presumably act similarly on the temperature profile.

 A contemporaneous sounding at KSLC shows that the KHW are centered within a weakly stable layer between the surface-based inversion and the capping layer aloft.
-The wind shear across this layer is modest, but the Richardson number is nonetheless near the critical value for KHI (Ri < 0.25) due to the reduced static stability in that layer
+The wind shear across this layer is modest, but the Richardson number is nonetheless near the critical value for KHI (Ri < 0.25) due to the reduced static stability in that layer.

-At ~0400 UTC 3 December, winds aloft increase to ~10 m s-1 and KHW become a dominant feature in the aerosol backscatter profiles at ISS-S. Figure 2.16b shows a sequence of these KHW wherein 100 m amplitude waves occur once every 3 minutes.
-The first three waves successively grow in amplitude, and the 4th and 5th waves appear to have broken down into turbulence or smaller scale waves.
+At 0400 UTC 3 December, winds aloft increase to 10 m s-1 and high amplitude waves, some resembling KHW, become a dominant feature in the aerosol backscatter profiles at ISS-S. Figure 12b shows a sequence of these waves wherein 100 m amplitude variations in aerosol depth occur once every 3 mins.
+The first three waves successively grow in amplitude, and the $4^{th}$ and $5^{th}$ waves appear to have broken down into turbulence or smaller scale waves.
 The Richardson number, here evaluated from our time-height data, is near critical over a deep layer.
 However, since the time-height temperature and wind data lack the vertical and temporal resolution to resolve fine scale structures in the CAP, it is likely that the minimum values for Ri are lower than those calculated here.

-Later, at ~1100 UTC 3 December (Fig. 2.16c), the winds aloft reach their peak strength of ~15 m s-1 and strong shear extends over the depth of the CAP.
+Later, at 1100 UTC 3 December (Fig. 2.12c), the winds aloft reach their peak strength of 15 m s-1 and strong shear extends over the depth of the CAP.
 In fact, the shear is now enhanced by a counter current of northerly flow near the surface associated with the southward motion of the CAP.
 Correspondingly, Ri is reduced to near its critical value over most of the CAP depth.
-The KHW now have amplitudes upwards of 200 m, and appear to loft aerosols deep into the clear air above.
-The dominant period of these waves remains ~3 minutes.
+The waves now have amplitudes upwards of 200 m, and appear to loft aerosols deep into the clear air above.
+Compared to earlier, the wave structures are more chaotic and less clearly billow shaped.
+The dominant period of these waves remains 3 mins.